Mostly nonuniformly sectional expanding systems: Definitions and auxiliary results

-A first definition of multi-singular hyperbolicity was given in \cite{BondaLuz21}.
+A first definition of multisingular hyperbolicity was given in \cite{BondaLuz21}.
 Here, we are going to deal with multisingular hyperbolicity (MSH) according to Crovisier et al~\cite{Crovetal2020}.
 We need the following preliminary notion.